ginic/phonecodes/README.md

 # phonecodes
-This library provides tools for converting between the [International Phonetic Alphabet (IPA)](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) and other phonetic alphabets used to transcribe speech, including Callhome, [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA), [ARPABET](https://en.wikipedia.org/wiki/ARPABET), [DISC/CELEX](https://catalog.ldc.upenn.edu/LDC96L14).
+This library provides tools for converting between the [International Phonetic Alphabet (IPA)](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) and other phonetic alphabets used to transcribe speech, including Callhome, [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA), [ARPABET](https://en.wikipedia.org/wiki/ARPABET), [DISC/CELEX](https://catalog.ldc.upenn.edu/LDC96L14) and [Buckeye Corpus Phonetic Alphabet](https://buckeyecorpus.osu.edu/).
 Additionally, tools for searching mappings between phonetic symbols and reading/writing pronounciation lexicon files in several standard formats are also provided.

 These functionalities are useful for processing data for automatic speech recognition, text to speech, and linguistic analyses of speech.

 # Setup and Installation
 Install the library by running `pip install phonecodes` with python 3.10 or greater.
+It probably works with earlier versions of python, but this was not tested.

 Developers may refer to the CONTRIBUTIONS.md for information on the development environment for testing, linting and contributing to the code.